IEEEPFWStudentChapter/EV-Car-UI/README.md

 [Desktop Entry]
 Type=Application
 Name=EVCarUI
-Exec=/bin/sh /home/user/Desktop/rasberrypi/run.sh
+Exec=/bin/sh /home/user/Desktop/Car\ UI/run.sh
 ```
-- Reboot and test if it works
+- Save the file, reboot and test if it works.

+> Note: The backslash in `Car\ UI` and `EV\ Car\ UI` is used to escape the space.
+It is done to preserve the literal value of the next character (the space).

-> Note: replace the `/home/user/Desktop/rasberrypi/` with the path of the app and replace the `/home/user/Desktop/rasberrypi/run.sh` with the correct path of the shell script.
+> Note: Replace the `/home/user/Desktop/Car\ UI/` with the path of the app and replace the `/home/user/Desktop/Car\ UI/run.sh` with the correct path of the shell script.